Oliver-makes-code/doggo/README.md

 Doggo also won't generate makefiles or Ninja files, and instead will dispatch build commands itself.

+Doggo isn't intended to be a replacement for CMake, Ninja, MSVC, XCode, etc. It's intended for new projects that don't need complicated build logic.

 ## What compiler(s)?

 Right now, we only support Clang.